Confidential — Prepared for Jon Muller — Not for Redistribution

 The current industry builds these from 14-gauge steel.
 Welded.
 Powder-coated.
 Heavy.
 Rust-prone in humid climates.
 Slow to manufacture because each one is custom and the fabrication is manual.
 The shops that dominate this market are using methods from 40 years ago — not because better technology doesn’t exist, but because nobody from the CNC world has looked at this market and realized: “I can do this faster, better, and cheaper with what I already know.”

-HDPE weighs 60% less than steel.
+HDPE weighs 40% less than aluminum (and far less than steel).
 Polycarbonate is virtually unbreakable.
 Neither material corrodes.
 Both machine beautifully on the same CNC equipment you already own.
 The toolpaths are simpler.
 The feeds and speeds are faster.
 The finish requires no painting.

-The only missing piece is someone who already knows how to run this kind of operation at scale.
+The only thing this market has been waiting for is someone who already knows how to run this kind of operation at scale.
+Someone with CNC mastery, production management, and a team ready to execute.

 Why You, Jon